 The truth is that user experience doesn’t just make users happier—it’s a savvy business move that has a real impact on the bottom line.
 Making users’ lives easier in small ways will keep them coming back, attract new users, and increase value per customer.
 And there’s a growing body of research proving that the initial cost not only pays for itself, but generates even more revenue over time.

-To explore the mechanics of how user experience generates ROI, we’ll use a famous usability anecdote from Jared M. Spool called the “$300 Million Button.”1 Yes, three hundred million dollars.
+To explore the mechanics of how user experience generates ROI, we’ll use a famous usability anecdote from Jared M. Spool called the “$300 Million Button.”
+Yes, three hundred million dollars.

 All the team had to do was replace the “Register” button and put a “Continue” button with a disclaimer that creating an account was not necessary to make a purchase.
 The number of customers purchasing skyrocketed by 45%, resulting in $15 million the first month.
 Over the course of the year, that one tiny design change resulted in—you guessed it!—$300 million in new revenue.

 The moral of this story is not just about the risks of putting extra steps between customers and the actions you want them to take (although that’s certainly one takeaway).
 More importantly, even the tiniest-seeming elements of user experience can have a huge trickle-down impact on profitability.
-For ecommerce sites, the connection between usability and revenue is clear and direct, but the impact of UX goes beyond experiences that are directly connected to incoming revenue.
-An investment in usability can be earned back through KPIs such as increased usage, increased productivity, fewer calls to help desks or call centers, reduced training time, increased registration rates, and many others.
+For eCommerce sites, the connection between UX and profit is clear and direct, but the impact of UX goes beyond experiences that are directly connected to incoming revenue.
+An investment in usability testing can be earned back through KPIs such as increased usage, increased productivity, fewer calls to help desks or call centers, reduced training time, increased registration rates, and many others.